alexyuly/ViewScript-Runtime/README.md

 A stream is a channel which broadcasts events from a component to its parent.

-To declare a stream named `id` which broadcasts empty events:
+To declare a stream named `id` which broadcasts just empty events:
 ```
 Will [id]
 ```